ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.e3oncan/README.md

 # Hints and limitations

 ## This ioBroker adapter is under development and *beta stage*
-* Please don't use this adapter in productive environment!
-* Data structure and functionality is subject to change
+* Data structure and functionality may chenge in future versions.
 * You're welcome to test the adapter in your environment.
 Please give me feedback about your experience and findings.

 ## Why using data collection (listening only) and UDSonCAN (ReadByDid) in parallel?